pypsa-meets-earth/governance/GOVERNANCE_pme.md

 - Participate actively (e.g., merged PR, regular discussion, or content creation).
 - Recognition is informal and based on ongoing participation.

-### Maintainer
+### Coordinator (Maintainer)

-Maintainers manage daily project contributions, review PRs, and ensure quality across all streams.
+Coordinators manage daily project contributions, review PRs, and ensure quality across all streams.

 #### Nomination Process

-1. Open an issue in the community repo using the `maintainer-nomination` label.
+1. Open an issue in the community repo using the `coordinator-nomination` label.
-2. Assign current Maintainers as reviewers.
+2. Assign current Coordinators as reviewers.
 3. Approval is by lazy consensus (if no objections in 7 days, nomination is accepted).
-4. If consensus cannot be reached, a supermajority vote of Maintainers may be called.
+4. If consensus cannot be reached, a supermajority vote of Coordinators may be called.

 #### Removal or Resignation

-Maintainers may step down voluntarily or be removed by lazy consensus (or supermajority vote if needed) due to inactivity or other circumstances.
+Coordinators may step down voluntarily or be removed by lazy consensus (or supermajority vote if needed) due to inactivity or other circumstances.

 ### Steering Committee